yuvrajsingh835/yuvrajsingh835/README.md

 ## 🧩 Who Am I?

-🎓 Final-year tech explorer passionate about digital systems, AI, and hardware-software integration.
+🎓 Pre-Final year tech explorer passionate about digital systems, AI, and hardware-software integration.
 🛠️ Building real-world solutions using Verilog, Vivado, C/C++, and AI tools.
 🚀 Always ready to prototype ideas — from FPGA logic to cinematic edits in Premiere Pro.